sony/model_optimization/model_compression_toolkit/qat/pytorch/README.md

 All available training types for QAT are defined in the Enum [`TrainingMethod`](./quantizer/README.md).

 ## Make your own Pytorch trainable quantizers
-Trainable quantizer can be Weights Quantizer or Activation Quantizer.
+A trainable quantizer can be Weights Quantizer or Activation Quantizer.
 In order to make your new quantizer you need to create your quantizer class, `MyTrainingQuantizer` and do as follows:
    - `MyTrainingQuantizer` should inherit from [`BasePytorchTrainableQuantizer`](../../quantizers_infrastructure/pytorch/base_pytorch_quantizer.py).
    - `MyTrainingQuantizer` should have [`init`](../../quantizers_infrastructure/common/base_trainable_quantizer.py) function that gets `quantization_config` which is [`NodeWeightsQuantizationConfig`](https://github.com/sony/model_optimization/blob/main/model_compression_toolkit/core/common/quantization/node_quantization_config.py#L228) if you choose to implement weights quantizer or [`NodeActivationQuantizationConfig`](https://github.com/sony/model_optimization/blob/main/model_compression_toolkit/core/common/quantization/node_quantization_config.py#L63) if you choose activation quantizer.